Pawnee, Illinois

 Pawnee is a village in Sangamon County, Illinois, United States.
-Its population was 2,739 at the 2010 census, and 2,651 at a 2018 estimate.
+As of the 2020 census, Pawnee had a population of 2,678.
 It is part of the Springfield, Illinois, Metropolitan Statistical Area.

 History

 The community is named after the Pawnee Tribe.

 On October 13, 1902, the Victor Mine exploded killing six workers.
 Press reports indicate an explosive charge ignited coal dust in the shaft.

 On August 6, 2023, a large and long-tracked EF2 tornado hit north of Pawnee, Illinois destroying houses and businesses.

 Geography

 According to the 2010 census, Pawnee has a total area of 1.26 sqmi, all land.